Usaid-Bin-Rehan/Usaid-Bin-Rehan/README.md

 - C++

 Currently Working on:
-1. Website using ASP.NET
-2. Tableau and Python ML
+1. Tableau and Python ML

 💼 Experience: